Online job searching

 Remember to still use conventional job searching methods as well as online.
 Check job centres, local press and specialist media.
 Not all employers advertise online.

-Finally, remember that just because you are applying online, this does not prohibit you from contacting the employer by telephone or e-mail to ask questions about the post or if you haven’t received a response to your application.
+Finally, remember that just because you are applying online, this does not prohibit you from contacting the employer by telephone or email to ask questions about the post or if you have not received a response to your application.